 What Did the Ancients See?
 Unidentified Flying Objects that Made an Impact on Early History

-The number of reported UFO sightings has hit an all time high in 2017.
-In the 112 years since the National UFO Reporting Center began keeping track, there have been 104,947 reported events (Monfort, 2017).
+In the 43 years since the National UFO Reporting Center began keeping track, 104,947 have been reported, including historical events back to the beginning of the 20th century (Monfort, 2017).
 The majority of sightings occur in the United States, though Canada, Australia, and the Nordic countries also have significant numbers of unidentified flying object sightings.
 Most of these incidents can be explained – airplanes, satellites, comets, fireworks (there is a spike in reported sightings in the US each year around the Fourth of July) – and many people write off UFO-spotters as fanatics.

 Unidentified Flying Objects Seen in Ancient Egypt